Adrienne Bailon-Houghton: Relationships

-Bailon dated Rob Kardashian, from 2007 until 2009, after which it was revealed that they broke up because he cheated on her.
+Bailon dated Rob Kardashian, from 2007 until 2009, when they went their separate ways after Kardashian's infidelity.

-On February 5, 2015, Bailon announced via Instagram and on an episode of The Real, that she was engaged to her boyfriend of six years, music executive at Jay-Z's Roc Nation label, Lenny Santiago.
-In September 2015, the couple split and they called off their engagement.
+On February 5, 2015, Bailon announced that she was engaged to her boyfriend of six years, music executive Lenny Santiago.
+In September 2015, the couple split and called off their engagement.

-Bailon got engaged to musician Israel Houghton on August 12, 2016 in Paris after six months of dating.
+Bailon announced her engagement to singer Israel Houghton on August 12, 2016 after six months of dating.
 They were married in Paris on November 11, 2016.
-Bailon became the step-mother to Israel's six children from his first marriage.

-On August 5, 2022, the couple welcomed their first child and son together, Ever James, who was born via surrogate.
+On August 5, 2022, Adrienne Bailon announced the birth of her first child with her husband via surrogate; Israel Houghton has six children from three previous relationships.